viswaja14/Content-Marketing-Editorial-Board-System-Multi-Agent-System/README.md

-# 📝 Content Marketing Editorial Board System
+# 📝 RACHANA-Responsive AI Content Handler for Automated News and Articles

 ## 📌 Overview
-The **Content Marketing Editorial Board System** is a multi-agent AI pipeline designed to simulate the collaborative process of a professional editorial board.
+The **RACHANA** is a multi-agent AI pipeline designed to simulate the collaborative process of a professional editorial board.
 It ensures that marketing content is:
 - Engaging
 - Factually accurate
 - SEO optimized